In the Reports → Audit section users can view records of changes made in the frontend.

 |Details||Description of the resource and detailed information about the performed activity.
 If a record contains more than two rows, an additional link Details will be displayed.
 Click on this link to view the full list of changes.|

 The filter is located below the Audit log bar.
 It can be opened and collapsed by clicking on the Filter tab in the upper right corner.

 You may use the filter to narrow down the records by user, affected resource, resource ID and frontend operation (Recordset ID).
-You may also select the action (e. g., add, update, delete, etc) for the resource.
-Since Zabbix 6.0.5 one or more actions can be selected.
+One or more actions (e. g., add, update, delete, etc) for the resource can be selected in the filter.